 Rates of Success and New Findings in Mesothelioma Clinical Trials

-Since mesothelioma is difficult to detect before it advances to later stages, survival rate has historically been poor, with average life expectancy at 12 months and only 10% of patients surviving for five years after diagnosis.
+Since mesothelioma is difficult to detect before it advances to later stages, the survival rate has historically been poor, with an average life expectancy of 12 months and only 10% of patients surviving for five years after diagnosis.
 However, current research has returned promising results, especially with pleural mesothelioma cases.

-New multimodality approaches, a shifting focus to the immune system and trials in gene therapy may hold the keys to a better prognosis for mesothelioma patients at every stage of the disease.
+New multimodality approaches, a shifting focus on the immune system and trials in gene therapy may hold the keys to a better prognosis for mesothelioma patients at every stage of the disease.